 The Empress took a deep b.reath, trying to digest what she had seen.
 The princess, this descendant of the Old Queens, whatever it means as Ka’asume felt in the vision, made her birth parents forget her existence...

-“Ka'asume, judge me if you want, but I have no other choice....”
-Red water gathered in the corners of the princess's eyes, Ka'asume did not know it is tear or blood.
+“Ka'asume, judge me if you want, but I have to, I had no choice....”
+Red liquid gathered in the corners of the princess's eyes, Ka'asume did not know it is tear or blood.
 Alinna tried to shut them behind her eyelids, but they overflew, and left two wound-like marks on her face.